 Now there are millions of people using all kinds of vibration machines.
 The evidences of their effectiveness are solid.

 Oh I have not answered the question: is vibration therapy pseudoscience?

 Vibration stimulation itself is a scientific exist.
 It does influence our body.
 Vibration therapy is to apply such a stimulation as a treatment intervention to make certain biophysical changes.

 The pseudoscience is just about the approach that some marketers promote their services and products related to vibration therapy.
 It is not about the therapy itself.

-This is an example of a valid quantitate statement.a valid quantitative statement
+THIS, is an example of a valid quantitate statement.a valid quantitative statement

 - Jay Tang

-Interpreting life science from a mechanical engineering perspective.
+Interpreting life science from an engineering perspective.